MbolotSuse/rancher-token-revoker/docs/private_repos.md

 - Not every provider will take every type of key.
 Refer to your provider documentation (e.x. [for github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)) for exact steps on how to run this command
 - Do not use a passphrase with the key.
 Keys encrypted with a passphrase will not work with the application (in this case, since the passphrase would also needed to be provided to the documentation, using a passphrase would not increase the effective security of your key from the application's perspective)

-Second, convert your key to a format acceptable to k8s:
+3. Convert your key to a format acceptable to k8s:

 ```bash
 cat $PRIV_KEY_PATH | base64 | tr -d '\n'
 ```

-Third, use the following yaml as a template to create the secret to store your key:
+4. Use the following yaml as a template to create the secret to store your key:

 ```yaml
 apiVersion: v1